 Chedington has formed a fantastic relationship with Chris Burton and are proud to work alongside him to deliver the Chris Burton Academy.
-Having such a talent offering elite training and expertise right here in the heart of the Chedington Estate is really exciting.
+Having such a talent offering elite training and expertise right here in the heart of The Chedington Court Estate is really exciting.

 Chris and Bek Burton are based full time Chedington Equestrian which has been newly established..
 The partnership between outstanding facilities and Olympic talent benefits all those engaging with the Chedington Equestrian yard, which is equipped with specialised training and rehabilitation facilities.

 Chris is known for his simple and concise coaching style, he manages to create a a solid foundation of communication between horse and rider.